 Mitigation measures are actions or systems that have been or will be used to enhance the benefits provided by the project or avoid, remove, reduce or compensate for adverse impacts.
-Mitigation of potential impacts has been an integral part of the EACOP project design and ESIA process that will continue through detailed design, construction, operation and decommissioning.
+Mitigation of potential impacts was an integral part of the EACOP project design and the ESIA process (and will continue to be during detailed design, construction, operation and decommissioning).
 This has included:

-- an evaluation and selection of the pipeline corridor and aboveground installations (AGIs) based on environmental, social and engineering considerations.
-This evaluation is described in Section 3. - avoidance of locations of high environmental and social sensitivity by planning a construction strategy that reduces the need for construction sites.
+- an evaluation and selection of the pipeline corridor and AGIs based on environmental, social and engineering considerations.
+This evaluation is described in Section 3. - avoidance of locations of high environmental and social sensitivity by planning a construction strategy that reduces the number of work sites.

 The design and construction of pipelines has evolved over many years and a substantial body of good design, construction and operational practices exist to mitigate impacts.
-Standard good practices2 are being implemented by the project, including for the pipeline, permanent and construction facilities:
+Standard good practices are being implemented by the project, including for the onshore pipeline, permanent and construction facilities:

-- minimisation of the overall footprint - burying the entire pipeline along the route to reduce permanent habitat fragmentation, interference by third parties and security concerns - measures to reduce sediment release during watercourse crossings - measures to reduce sediment runoff to watercourses, such as silt fences - reinstatement of the RoW and construction facilities after completion of construction - waste reduction and waste segregation - soil-management measures to enhance natural revegetation after reinstatement including topsoil segregation and erosion control.
+- minimisation of the overall footprint - burying the entire pipeline along the route to reduce permanent habitat fragmentation, interference by third parties and security concerns - measures to reduce sediment release during watercourse crossings - measures to reduce sediment runoff to watercourses, such as silt fences - reinstatement of the RoW and construction facilities after completion of construction - waste reduction and waste segregation - soil-management measures to enhance natural revegetation after reinstatement including topsoil segregation and erosion control